 For vegetarians and those with allergies, Thanksgiving stuffing is often a source of frustration.
-What could be a satisfying side is often cooked in the bird, or else made with chicken stock, eggs, or dairy.
-Not this Apple and Fennel Challah Stuffing.
+What could be a satisfying side is often cooked in the bird or else made with chicken stock, eggs, or dairy.
+Not this apple and fennel challah stuffing.
 The recipe relies on vegetable broth, and is baked on its own—a move that not only makes reheating easier, but that's also much safer than cooking it in the turkey.
 Want to make it truly equal-opportunity?
 Start with an egg-free water challah.

-- 1 large loaf challah, cut into 3/4-inch cubes (about 10 cups challah cubes)
+- 1 large loaf challah (cut into 3/4-inch cubes, about 10 cups)

 - 1/4 cup extra virgin olive oil, plus extra for drizzling

-- 2 medium bulbs fennel, trimmed and thinly sliced
+- 2 medium bulbs fennel (thinly sliced)

-- 2 large stalks celery, trimmed and sliced
+- 2 large stalks celery (sliced)

-- 2 medium apples, cored and chopped into 1/2-inch pieces
+- 2 medium apples (chopped into 1/2-inch pieces)

-- 2 tablespoons finely chopped fresh sage
+- 2 tablespoons fresh sage (finely chopped)

 - 2 cups vegetable broth

 Drizzle the bread with a little olive oil, toss with clean hands, and spread evenly into a single layer.
-Bake in the preheated oven, turning once or twice while cooking, until dry and toasted, about 15 to 20 minutes.
+Bake, turning once or twice while cooking, until dry and toasted, about 15 to 20 minutes.
 Set aside to cool, but leave the oven on.

-In a large skillet or chefs pan set over medium-high heat, warm the oil.
+In a large skillet or pan set over medium-high heat, warm the oil.
 Add the onion, garlic, fennel, and celery, and saute until the onion is soft and translucent, about 5 minutes.

 Pour the vegetable broth evenly over the mixture and stir well.
 Season to taste with salt and pepper, if desired.